Next Generation Resilient Dairying Conference 2025

 Funded by the Hannah Dairy Research Foundation and supported by the Journal of Dairy Research, Next Generation Dairying Workshops and Conferences stimulate dairy-related research in Scotland and connect researchers and industry globally.

-The 7th HDRF Conference will be held on the 24th and 25th November, 2025, in Edinburgh.
-The twin and related themes for this year’s Conference are Resilience and Agility in the dairy sector.
-Registration and Abstract submission are now open.
-Registration is free.
-There is a Conference Dinner on the Monday evening,.
-Tickets can be booked on the Registration page at the discounted price of £25.
-Early booking is recommended.
+The 7th HDRF Conference was held on the 24th and 25th November, 2025, in Edinburgh.
+We hope you enjoyed it!
+The twin and related themes for this year’s Conference were Resilience and Agility in the dairy sector.

 Plenary Speakers